alexanderfurnas/VirtualWorkshop/index.md

 Find out more about our mini-conference at MPSA 2023 [*here*](/MPSACwC)

-## Fall 2022 Sign Up
+## Spring 2023 Sign Up
-Use this Google form to apply to present your work, volunteer as a discussant, and/or sign up for our email list for the Fall 2022 semester! [*Sign up here!*](https://docs.google.com/forms/d/e/1FAIpQLSejsKbECl1Yf8WYBRXoTBYrARAjcDI_mh8BEzoQ1FeL0qD0Ww/viewform)
+Use this Google form to apply to present your work, volunteer as a discussant, and/or sign up for our email list for the Spring 2023 semester! [*Sign up here!*](https://forms.gle/og5bzzg1m7h1KJfP8)

 ## Format
 The workshop provides the opportunity for junior Americanist scholars to present their work and receive feedback.
 Our current research workshop format is 90 minutes per session featuring 2 papers, each of which is allotted 45 minutes.
 In each 45 minute block, authors present their paper for 20-25 minutes, discussants offer comments for 5-10 minutes, and the balance of the time is reserved for audience questions.